 |Market demand||Seasonal effects|

-With a SWOT analysis it is useful to ask these questions:
+With a SWOT analysis, it is helpful to ask these four questions:

 - How can we use our strengths?

 - How can we address each weakness?

 - How can we guard against each threat?